 Why do you need good credit for a business car lease?

 Like with any other form of credit you try to obtain for personal or business reasons, our funders want to verify you are able to comfortably afford the agreed payments.
 To ensure this, funders will run a check on your previous credit history.
-The better the company’s history, the easier it is to secure the credit your business is after.
+The better the company’s history, the easier it usually is to secure the credit your business is after.

-While you will spend some time researching the right car or van for your business, it also pays to have knowledge of your company’s credit history before applying.
 This is because your credit rating will have a direct impact on what you will be asked to pay on the business lease.
 If you have a poor credit history, the monthly payments may be more expensive, depending on which funder provides the contract.

 What is shown on a company credit report?